 Together, they leverage what clients are doing in the club, and most importantly, in the other 160 plus hours they're not with their trainer.

-Going one step further, the combined knowledge and tools for sustainable behavior change (like the systems offered in NASM's Behavior Change Specialization course) used in tandem with digital health coaching platforms can teach a progressive approach to staying connected to small groups when motivation matters most.
+Going one step further, the combined knowledge and tools for sustainable behavior change (like the systems offered in NASM's Behavior Change course) used in tandem with digital health coaching platforms can teach a progressive approach to staying connected to small groups when motivation matters most.

 Gamification & Group Challenges

 With increasingly busier days and less sleep, human will power is being distracted like never before by modern day stimuli.
 Sometimes, we all need a push to overcome our weakness to these distractions.
 The good news is that a push doesn’t have to be boring.
 Using the three following tools when coaching a small group will set up the trainer for digital health coaching success: